+- ▲ IMPORTANT NOTE: For EVE VMs running on ESXi, make sure you are NOT using vSwitch NIC Team option.
+Only single Uplink is in use.

-▲ IMPORTANT NOTE: For EVE VMs running on ESXi, make sure your management interface bridged with the vSwitch (Port group) has the security settings for Promiscuous Mode set to Accept.
-Any port group or vSwitch used to connect an external network to an EVE Cloud network needs to have the Promiscuous mode set to "Accept"!
+- ▲ IMPORTANT NOTE: For EVE VMs running on ESXi, make sure your management interface bridged with the vSwitch (Port group) has the security settings set to Accept.
+Any port group or vSwitch used to connect an external network to an EVE Cloud network needs to have the:

+- Promiscuous mode: "Accept"

+- MAC Address changes: "Accept"

+- Forged transmits: "Accept"